Melvin Van Peebles: 1970–1995

-In 1970, Van Peebles directed filming of the Powder Ridge Rock Festival, which was banned by court injunction.
 After Watermelon Man, Van Peebles became determined to have complete control over his next production, which became the groundbreaking Sweet Sweetback's Baadasssss Song (1971), privately funded with his own money, and in part by a $50,000 loan from Bill Cosby.
 Van Peebles not only directed, scripted, and edited the film, but wrote the score and directed the marketing campaign.
-The film, which in the end grossed $15 million, was, among many others, acclaimed by the Black Panthers for its political resonance with the black struggle.
+The film grossed $15 million. was, among many others, acclaimed by the Black Panthers for its political resonance with the black struggle.
 His son Mario's 2003 film BAADASSSSS! tells the story behind the making of Sweet Sweetback's Baadasssss Song; father and son presented the film together as the Closing Night selection for Maryland Film Festival 2004.

 Van Peebles wrote the book, music, and lyrics for the stage musical Ain't Supposed to Die a Natural Death, which opened off-Broadway and then moved to Broadway, running for 325 performances in 1971–72.
 The show was nominated for seven Tony Awards, including Best Musical, Best Book of a Musical, and Best Original Score.